Hackney Council ignore vulnerable resident’s request for a safer front door 25 Jan 2021 | Edward Taylor

 Troy Goldie, 27, was left so desperate that he became suicidal during the four-year battle with Hackney Council over the disrepair to his property on the Regent Estate.

-Troy, who also suffers from emotionally unstable personality disorder and depression, has now won a civil case against the council with support from London law firm Osbornes Law.
+Troy, who also suffers from an emotionally unstable personality disorder and depression, has now won a civil case against the council with support from London law firm Osbornes Law.

 The work, which also included a collapsed ceiling, was finally finished in November following an out of court settlement that was finalised earlier this month.
 As well as the works being completed, Troy was awarded compensation and had his legal costs paid.